ghostspook/food-tracker/README.md

 # food-tracker

-This project is based in the following totorial:
+This project is based on the following totorial:

 https://developer.okta.com/blog/2018/08/27/build-crud-app-vuejs-netcore